 CONCLUSION

-In summary, we have described how an exponential backoff algorithm (with jitter) enhances the message processing capabilities of an Amazon SQS queue.
+I describe how an exponential backoff algorithm (with jitter) enhances the message processing capabilities of an Amazon SQS queue.
 You can now find the SQS-DLQ-Replay application in the AWS Serverless Application Repository.
-Test it in your own account and let us know how you go.

 To get started with dead-letter queues in Amazon SQS, see the following topics in the Amazon SQS Developer Guide: